 Two conditions for the kingdom - repent and believe

 How do we enter the kingdom of God?
-In announcing the good news, Jesus gave two explicit things each of us must do to in order to receive the kingdom of God: repent and believe.
-When we submit to Christ's rule in our lives and believe the gospel message the Lord Jesus gives us the grace and power to live a new way of life as citizens of his kingdom.
-He gives us grace to renounce the kingdom of darkness ruled by sin and Satan, the father of lies (John 8:44) and the ruler of this present world (John 12:31).
-That is why repentance is the first step.
+In announcing the good news of the Gospel Jesus gave two explicit things each of us must do in order to receive the kingdom of God: repent and believe.
+Repent means to turn away from sin and wrong-doing in order to follow God's way of love, truth, and moral goodness.
+When we submit to God's rule in our lives and believe in the Gospel message the Lord Jesus gives us the grace and power to live a new way of life as citizens of his kingdom.
+He gives us grace to renounce the kingdom of darkness ruled by pride, sin, and Satan, the father of lies (John 8:44) and the ruler of this present world (John 12:31).
+Repentance is the first step to surrendering my will and my life to God.

 Repentance means to change - to change my way of thinking, my